 Together with their international colleagues, they made many complex observations by recovering and deploying moorings and buoys, and through an extensive CTD (conductivity, temperature, depth) survey.

 The ocean, ice and atmosphere measurements from this area of pronounced climate changes will help assess the state of the Arctic Ocean.

 - Read a press release about the expedition launch.

 - Follow the cruise journey and see pictures through chief scientist Igor Polyakov's expedition blog.

-- Illinois high school teacher Jon Pazol is participating in the expedition through the PolarTrec program.
+- Illinois high school teacher Jon Pazol participated in the expedition through the PolarTREC program.
 Read about his experience.